-Cinnamon is a light brown coloured spice having fragrant aroma and sweet, warm flavour.
+Cinnamon is a light brown colored spice having fragrant aroma and sweet, warm flavor.
 Once, it was costlier than gold.
 In Egypt, cinnamon was used for embalming as well as witchcraft whereas in Europe it was used for religious rites.

 Cinnamon contains about 0.5 to 1 present essential oil whose main component is cinnamic aldehyde i.e. about 60%.
 It also includes components such as eugenol, eugenol acetate, aldehydes, ketones, alcohols, esters and terpenes.
 The oil is used in food, perfumes, drugs etc. Cinnamon leaf oil is also used which contains the main component eugenol.

 As said earlier the main use of cinnamon is as a flavour in foods.
 The stick cinnamon is added to rice dishes, mulled wines and also to syrups for poaching fruit.
 The chips are used in tea infusions.
 The cinnamon is grounded and used in baked products like cakes, pastries, biscuits etc. Cinnamon leaf oil is added to processed meats, condiments and bakery items and the oil from the bark is used in perfumes.
 The main component of cinnamon, i.e cinnamic aldehyde and eugenol are anti fungal agents.
 Cinnamon is also used as a remedy for diarrhea and stomach problems.